Ava the Elephant: An Insightful Journey from Shark Tank to Multi-Million-Dollar Triumph

 Animated Ava-themed content and books

-Ava evolved into over a product—she evolved into a brand with personality.
+Ava became more than a product—she became a brand with personality.
 One that parents trusted and children adored.

-The Ava the Elephant financial vistas quickly sped up significantly post-Shark Tank.
+The Ava the Elephant financial journey quickly accelerated post-Shark Tank.
 Tiffany’s story, paired with national visibility and Barbara’s mentorship, opened doors to major retailers like:

 Walgreens